fenrisis/quiz_project3/README.md

 This is a Quiz Application developed using Django and JavaScript.
 It allows users to register, log in, and take quizzes with multiple-choice questions.
 The application calculates the user's score, provides feedback on their answers, and determines if they have passed the quiz based on the set passing score.

+## Idea

+Idea of this application is to create a platform for learning words and grammar

 ## Features

 - User Registration: Users can create an account to access the quiz functionality.